Forestry in Canada: The 3 Logistical Keys for Exporting

 • Solid wood manufacturing

-Modernisation in the forestry export industry
+Modernisation in the Forestry Export Industry

 One of the keys to overcoming the challenges faced by the forestry industry is modernisation.
 Governing bodies are currently developing a new 10-year framework for forest landscape plans, to transition from a high-volume to a high-value forestry sector.
 This will be done by reducing the export of raw logs and promoting locally manufactured wood products.
 There is also a pilot project underway, where pulp mill by-products are being used in asphalt to reduce waste still further.
 (B.C. timber industry in throes of change, as premier warns of ‘exhausted forests’-The Canadian Press, Owen,2022).